 Posts that flank gates demand extra care during plumbing and bracing.
 It’s nearly impossible to build smooth-swinging gates between posts that are out of plumb or misaligned.

-Make no mistake about it: Staining your fence will take nearly as long as assembling the panels!
-Stain the wood before cutting and assembly and you'll not only get a cleaner look with better coverage but also save hours of staining time.
+Note: Before moving on to the next step of this project, we recommend staining the wood before cutting and assembling.
+You’ll not only get a cleaner look with better coverage but also save hours of staining time.
 You can coat all the edges super fast before the boards are installed.
+But, make no mistake about it: Staining your fence will take nearly as long as assembling the panels!